 Thick, white saliva and white patches in the mouth are signs of a yeast infection, also known as thrush.
 Thrush is caused by an overgrowth of the yeast candida albicans in the mouth.

-If your saliva has a normal color and texture (clear and thin) but your mouth often has a sour taste, especially after you have cleaned your teeth thoroughly, it could be a sign of gastroesophageal reflux.
-If this condition persists, you should see a doctor for timely examination and treatment, according to Healthline .
+If the saliva has a normal color and texture (clear and thin) but the mouth often has a sour taste, especially when the oral hygiene is complete, it is very likely a sign of gastroesophageal reflux.
+If this condition persists, it is necessary to see a doctor for timely examination and treatment, according to Healthline .

 Source link